-If you’re hell-bent on getting that pesky pimple off your face like right now, you’re going to want to follow a couple tried and true steps.
+If you’re hell-bent on getting that pesky pimple off your face right now, you’re going to want to follow a couple of tried and true steps.

 Next, the obvious—wash your hands!
 And make sure you’re not wearing any makeup.
-Foundation is meant to mask your pores, not clog them.
+The foundation is meant to mask your pores, not clog them.
 If you want, you can take your skin prep a step further and use a gentle exfoliator to slough away any dead skin buildup.

 Alright, time to get to the good stuff.
 Either grab a sterilized extractor tool or two Q-tips and begin to gently apply pressure on either side of the pimple’s head.
 With a scooping motion, push down and under the blemish, like you’re trying to force the head up and out.

-You don’t want to use your fingernails because 1) bacteria! and 2) sharp nails can actually cause micro-tears in the skin, leading to scarring or worse – more breakouts.
+You don’t want to use your fingernails because 1) Bacteria and 2) Sharp nails can cause micro-tears in the skin, leading to scarring or worse – more breakouts.

-Once you’ve finished, wash the affected area again and apply a cold compress to seal the pore closed.
-Pores are likely to clog again so washing your face with our Radiant Cleansing Nectar and then apply the Clear Skin Elixir to help keep your pores from clogging.
+Once you’ve finished, wash the affected area again and apply a cold compress to seal the pore.
+Pores are likely to clog again so wash your face with our Radiant Cleansing Nectar and then apply the Clear Skin Elixir to help keep your pores from clogging.

 For extra protection against future breakouts, we recommend our Clear Skin Kit, which contains four potent formulas made to clear and prevent even the most stubborn of breakouts.